UWPCE-PythonCert/PythonCertDevel/_sources/modules/EnvironmentOverview.rst.txt

 If you are comfortable with either of these -- go for it.

 If not, you can use the "git Bash" shell -- which is much like the bash shell on OS-X and Linux.
-Or, on Windows 10, look into the "bash shell for Windows" otherwise known as the "Linux system" - - more info here: `PythonResources--Windows Bash  <http://uwpce-pythoncert.github.io/PythonResources/DevEnvironment/windows_bash.html>`_
+Or, on Windows 10, look into the "bash shell for Windows" otherwise known as the "Windows Subsystem for Linux" - - more info here: `PythonResources--Windows Bash  <http://uwpce-pythoncert.github.io/PythonResources/DevEnvironment/windows_bash.html>`_

 The Interpreter